 Key Takeaways

-- Street poisoning accounts for 15-20% of emergency vet visits in Indian cities—keep dogs leashed on walks
+- Street poisoning using organophosphates and rat poison accounts for a significant share of emergency vet visits in Indian cities

 Warning